GoogleCloudPlatform/java-docs-samples/CONTRIBUTING.md

 1. Ensure that your code has an appropriate set of unit tests which all pass.
 1. Submit a pull request.

+## Contributing a new sample

+1. App Engine Standard samples all go into `/appengine` (java 7) or `/java8-appengine` (Java 8) (if your contributing a group of samples, please put the App Engine Standard sample into `/appengine` and provide a link in both `README.md`'s for the project for the additional sample.

+1. App Engine Flexible samples all go into `/flexible`

+1. Technology samples go into the project root.

 ## Build Tools

 All new samples should build and run integration tests with both [Maven](https://maven.apache.org/) and [Gradle](https://gradle.org/).